markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 * Select `S3` in the left hand panel list of possible triggers.
 It is near the bottom.
 * You'll see an `S3` box added to the design panel on the right, and it will say `Configuration required`.
 * Scroll down to the `Configure triggers` section of the designer.
 * The first configuration step is to identify which S3 bucket will serve as the event source.
 Choose your S3 bucket from the dropdown list (e.g., `deeplens-sagemaker-20181126-roymark`).
+You will see other S3 buckets available in the drop down list.
+Be sure to use the one you created earlier in the workshop.
 * Next, ensure `Object Created (All)` is selcted as the `Event Type`.
 * Enter a `Prefix` of `birds/` and a `Suffix` of `.jpg`.
 * Ensure `Enable trigger` is selected (it is by default).